 - Once convicted of a fourth DUI offense in the state of Florida, charges are completely irrelevant of how long ago the previous charges happened.
 A 4th DUI offense is a felony offense and comes with felon status and confinement in a Florida state prison for as many as five years.

-If you have been arrested on a DUI charge, regardless of circumstances or your belief in your innocence, you must retain legal counsel.
+If you have been arrested on a DUI charge, regardless of circumstances or your belief in your innocence, you must hire a Tampa, FL criminal defense attorney.
 There is a limited amount of time from the date of your arrest to apply for a hardship license, and if not handled properly could seriously impact your ability to earn a living.
 Not filing a request for a court hearing within 10 days of the date of arrest means your license can be suspended for as long as 18 months.

 Don’t wait.
-Call Smith and Eulo law firm today.
+Call Smith and Eulo law firm today to speak with one of our DUI lawyers, our initial consultation is free: (813)359-8667